Societal and cultural aspects of autism: Autistic women

 Although all autistic people have a higher risk of experiencing bullying, these experiences often present differently based on gender.
 Although sample sizes are too small to draw firm conclusions, one study suggests that autistic women are less likely than males over the long term to marry, have families, go to college, have careers, and live independently.
-An intense interest in specific topics (also called a special interest) plays a significant factor in the lives of those on the autism spectrum.
-Females on the spectrum may focus on different topics than their male counterparts.
+An intense interest in specific topics (also called a special interest) plays a significant factor in the lives of autistic people.
+Autistic females may focus on different topics than their male counterparts.
 For this reason, females' special interests may be overlooked as they may not be specifically associated with male autistic culture.
 For example, a 2008 The New York Times article indicated that autistic females rarely have interests in numbers or have stores of specialized knowledge.

-All people on the autism spectrum experience the same or similar core symptoms, but when affected by ideas of gender and gender roles, the autistic traits may manifest differently and lead to different experiences for females and males.
+All autistic people experience the same or similar core symptoms, but when affected by ideas of gender and gender roles, the autistic traits may manifest differently and lead to different experiences for females and males.
 The profile of autism may change as more women are diagnosed, which will lead to further medical understanding.
 There may be current lacks in understanding because autistic females may go undiagnosed.